 This session presents a model for structuring inclusive community engagement to inform historic projects.
-Learn how collaboration with community partners was vital to the successful creation of a space in which to explore issues of race and class, and to facilitate the telling of lesser-known and underrepresented stories through the story of the creation of the City of Boise's newest cultural site, the Erma Hayman House.
-Understand the value of this type of collaboration, possible approaches and tools for fostering this type of collaboration, and why it is essential to include a multitude of voices as you reconsider longstanding historical narratives.
+Collaboration with community partners was vital for the telling of lesser-known and underrepresented stories in the creation of the City of Boise's newest cultural site.
+Understand the value of this type of collaboration, possible approaches and tools for fostering it, and why it is essential to include a multitude of voices as you reconsider longstanding historical narratives.

-Chair: Kristen Hill, Boise City Department of Arts and History, Boise, ID; Tenisha Eastman-Dodson, Boise City Department of Arts and History, Boise, ID; Richard Madry, Erma Hayman House Advisory Task Force, Boise, ID; William White, III, Anthropology Department, University of California Berkeley, Hercules.
-CA
+Chair: Kristen Hill, Boise City Department of Arts and History, Boise, ID; Tenisha Eastman-Dodson, Boise City Department of Arts and History, Boise, ID; Richard Madry, Erma Hayman House Advisory Task Force, Boise, ID; William White, III, Anthropology Department, University of California Berkeley, Hercules, CA